Molacounsel/yolo/README.md

 # I_P 4: ORCHESTRATION WITH KUBERNETES
 This project involves applying orchestration concepts to build and deploy a full-stack e-commerce application on Google Kubernetes Engine (GKE).
-Among the concepts implemented include the use of StatefulSets, headless services, and Persistent Volume Claims for data persistent storage solutions, Docker Image Tags, Containerization, and Multi-service Architecture.
+Among the concepts implemented include the use of StatefulSets, headless services, and Persistent Volume Claims for data persistent storage solutions, Docker Image Tags, Containerization, and Multi-Service Architecture.

 ## Table Of Contents
 - [Required](#required)